Chart Color Schemes

 Kensington displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Kensington's dwelling structures, as per the latest Census, consisted of 17.2% houses and 82.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's figures of 2.2% houses and 97.8% other dwellings.
-Home ownership in Kensington stood at 18.6%, with mortgaged dwellings at 31.2% and rented ones at 50.2%.
+Kensington's dwelling structures in the latest Census showed 17.2% houses and 82.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Melbourne metro had 2.2% houses and 97.8% other dwellings.
+Home ownership in Kensington was at 18.6%, with mortgaged dwellings at 31.2% and rented ones at 50.2%.
 The median monthly mortgage repayment was $2,162, exceeding Melbourne metro's average of $1,962.
-The median weekly rent in Kensington was $416, compared to Melbourne metro's $396.
-Nationally, Kensington's mortgage repayments were higher than the Australian average of $1,863, and rents were above the national figure of $375.
+Median weekly rent in Kensington was $416, compared to Melbourne metro's $396.
+Nationally, Kensington's mortgage repayments were higher at $2,162 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing